Wurtzite/JW_Website/content/home/experience.md

   date_start = "2014-08-01"
   date_end = "2018-01-01"
   description = """
--	Reduced laboratory consumable costs by 33% with new green initiatives.
+-Reduced laboratory consumable costs by 33% with new green initiatives.
--	Increased sample output by 25% with modern quality assurance criteria.
+-Increased sample output by 25% with modern quality assurance criteria.
--	Acquired $1.4 million in new business through strategic initiatives and targeted presentations.
+-Acquired $1.4 million in new business through strategic initiatives and targeted presentations.
--	Engineered solvent waste recycler saving 40% in solvent expenses and 33% in waste disposal."""
+-Engineered solvent waste recycler saving 40% in solvent expenses and 33% in waste disposal."""

 [[experience]]
   title = "Associate Scientist"